shoganhennessy/shoganhennessy.github.io/_posts/2025-06-15-two-surgically-repaired-hips.md

 ## Attaining Medical Help from an Actual Expert (a relief)

-The first doctor rang me with his assessment: "It's minor.
+The first doctor rang me with her assessment: "It's minor.
 Continue with physiotherapy."
 I relayed this to my physiotherapist at our next session.
 She stopped me mid-sentence, concern crossing her face.